 Do not despair if you do not have enough time to fill a leadership position.
 Or if you are not able to dedicate consistent time on a weekly or monthly basis.
 There are innumerable ways to participate in and contribute to your community — the ones mentioned here are a great place to start.
 And this participation is equally important as leading, because without their members’ contributions, leaders would have no one to lead.

 Thanks for dropping by and taking the time to read up on how you can effectively contribute to your community.
 Let us know if you have any questions!
-Also, if you have any ideas on how to start your own social network, our SocialEngine software can help you get there.
+Also, if you have any ideas on how to start your social network, our SocialEngine software can help you get there.
 Check out our free trial and see what SocialEngine can do for you.